 Everyone knows that this year has been a wild ride: Pandemic, murder hornets, civil unrest, political battles, massive hurricanes, and the like.
 The world has turned upside down, and many lives have changed – including mine.
 I started a new career, learned new skills, and built up a brand.
 As this year is rapidly coming to a close, I would like to take a few moments to reflect on this past year.

-2020 was the start of my art career.
+2020 was the start of my art adventure.
 In 2019 I was at a desk job and wanted desperately to pursue my art.
 I have painted since I was young, but it was more of a hobby than anything else.
 There was always something that kept it on the back burner: school, work, social life.
 My husband saw my longing and encouraged me to start pursuing my dream.
-He wanted me to be happy even though quitting a stable job for a very unstable art business.
-I was taking a big risk.
+He wanted me to be happy even though quitting a stable job for a very unstable art pursuit was very risky.
 But, it was something I needed to do.
 I felt like pursuing my art was a now or never thing.
 If I had waited, there would always be yet another reason to postpone my art.
 I have found that there is no good time for anything, you just have to do it.

 Little did I know that just a few months after I quit, the world would enter a pandemic leaving many workers jobless, including my husband.
 Ironic, isn’t it?
 However, quarantine gave me much needed undivided time to start building my business.
 I completely reworked my website and took photos of every art piece I created.
 I spent hours trying to decide my brand colors and aesthetic.
 I also launched my art Instagram and Facebook account.
 My husband even became my personal photographer.
 We launched my Twitch stream together giving me the opportunity to meet my clients in a new way.